-Where specific processing is based on the consent of an investor who is an individual, that investor has the right to withdraw it at any time.
-Data Subjects have the right to request access to their personal data kept by the Company; and the right to rectification or erasure of his/her data; to restrict or object to processing of their data, and to data portability, subject to any restrictions imposed by Data Protection Legislation and any statutory obligations to retain such information.
+Where specific processing is based on an investor's consent, that investor has the right to withdraw it at any time.
+Investors have the right to request access to their personal data kept by the Management Company; and the right to rectification or erasure of their data; to restrict or object to processing of their data, and to data portability, subject to any restrictions imposed by Data Protection Legislation and any statutory obligations to retain such information.

-The Company and/or any of its delegates and service providers will not transfer personal data to a country outside of the EEA unless that country ensures an adequate level of data protection or appropriate safeguards are in place.
+The Management Company and/or any of its delegates and service providers will not transfer personal data to a country outside of the EEA unless that country ensures an adequate level of data protection or appropriate safeguards are in place.
 The European Commission has prepared a list of countries that are deemed to provide an adequate level of data protection which may be updated by the European Commission from time to time.
-If a third country does not provide an adequate level of data protection, then the Company and/or any of its delegates and service providers will ensure it puts in place appropriate safeguards such as the model clauses (which are standardised contractual clauses, approved by the European Commission).
+If a third country does not provide an adequate level of data protection, then the Management Company and/or any of its delegates and service providers will ensure it puts in place appropriate safeguards such as the model clauses (which are standardised contractual clauses, approved by the European Commission).

-Where processing is carried out on behalf of the Company, the Company shall engage a data processor, within the meaning of Data Protection Legislation, which implements appropriate technical and organisational security measures in a manner that such processing meets the requirements of Data Protection Legislation, and ensures the protection of the rights of Data Subjects.
-The Company will enter into a written contract with the data processor which will set out the data processor's specific mandatory obligations laid down in Data Protection Legislation, including to process personal data only in accordance with the documented instructions from the Company.
+Where processing is carried out on behalf of the Management Company, the Management Company shall engage a data processor, within the meaning of Data Protection Legislation, which implements appropriate technical and organisational security measures in a manner that such processing meets the requirements of Data Protection Legislation, and ensures the protection of the rights of investors.
+The Management Company will enter into a written contract with the data processor which will set out the data processor's specific mandatory obligations laid down in Data Protection Legislation, including to process personal data only in accordance with the documented instructions from the Management Company.

-As part of the Company's business and ongoing monitoring, the Company may from time to time carry out automated decision-making in relation to investors, including, for example, profiling of investors in the context of anti-money laundering reviews, and this may result in an investor being identified to the tax authorities, law enforcement authorities and to other entities where required by law, and the Company terminating its relationship with the investor.
+As part of the Management Company's business and ongoing monitoring, the Management Company may from time to time carry out automated decision-making in relation to investors, including, for example, profiling of investors in the context of anti-money laundering reviews, and this may result in an investor being identified to the tax authorities, law enforcement authorities and to other entities where required by law, and the Management Company terminating its relationship with the investor.

-Investors are required to provide Data Subjects' personal data for statutory and contractual purposes.
-Failure to provide the required personal data will result in the Company being unable to permit, process, or release the investor's investment in the Funds and this may result in the Company terminating its relationship with the investor.
-Data Subjects have a right to lodge a complaint with the competent local data protection authority if they are unhappy with how the Company is handling their data.
+Investors are required to provide their personal data for statutory and contractual purposes.
+Failure to provide the required personal data will result in the Management Company being unable to permit, process, or release the investor's investment in the Funds and this may result in the Management Company terminating its relationship with the investor.
+Investors have a right to lodge a complaint with the competent local data protection authority if they are unhappy with how the Management Company is handling their data.

-Any questions about the operation of the Company's data protection policy should be referred for the attention of the Conducting Officers at the Management Company's registered address.
+Any questions about the operation of the Management Company's data protection policy should be referred for the attention of the Conducting Officers at the Management Company's registered address.